Alanliang666/Alanliang666/README.md

 ![LeetCode Stats](https://leetcard.jacoblin.cool/Alanliang666)

+---

-_Thanks for visiting!
-Feel free to check out my repositories and critique my code.
-I'm always open to feedback._
+_Thanks for stopping by!
+I'm always looking to connect, so feel free to check out my projects and reach out if you want to chat about code or AI._